Mexican Congress passes radical shake-up of oil industry

 Following congressional approval, the constitutional changes must be ratified by a majority of the 32 regional assemblies in Mexico, most of which the PRI and the PAN control.

-However, experts say the shake-up is some time away from yielding fruit.
-The government must still draw up secondary legislation to implement the reform.
+However, experts say the shake-up is some time away from yielding fruit, not least because the government must still draw up secondary legislation to implement the reform.

 "They removed the lock from the door, but do you want to go through?" said Alberto Ramos, an economist at Goldman Sachs.